RHIT-CSSE/csse220/Homework/HWVaporSalesManager/README.md

 To solve this problem, you will modify 3 classes.
 1. An instance of the `Game` class will keep track of a game's title, rating, price, and number of copies sold.
-2. An instance of the `Team` class will keep track of a bundle's name, which games are in the bundle, the bundle's price, and how many copies of the bundle have been sold.
+2. An instance of the `Bundle` class will keep track of a bundle's name, which games are in the bundle, the bundle's price, and how many copies of the bundle have been sold.
-3. The `SalesManager` class will store a list of all `Game` objects and a list of all `Bundle` objects, as well as handling input/output.
+3. The `SalesManagerMain` class will store a list of all `Game` objects and a list of all `Bundle` objects, as well as handling input/output.

-To make things work, you'll need to write code for the following commands:
+The starter code in SalesManagerMain supports the following commands:

 - `add-game [title] [rating] [price]`: creates a new `Game` object with the given info

-Implement this by writing the `handleAddGame` method in `SalesManager.java`, plus anything you need to add to the `Game` class.
+See the `handleAddGame` method in `SalesManagerMain.java`, and add anything you need to add to the `Game` class.

 - `add-bundle [name] [price] [gameTitle1] [gameTitle2] [...] [gameTitleN]`: creates a new `Bundle` object with the given info, where `N` is the number of games in the bundle

-Implement this by writing the `handleAddBundle` method in `SalesManager.java`, plus anything you need to add to the `Bundle` class.
+See the `handleAddBundle` method in `SalesManagerMain.java`, and add anything you need to add to the `Bundle` class.

 - `sell-game [title]`: adds one to the number of copies sold for the `Game` with the given title

-Implement this by writing the `handleSellGame` method in `SalesManager.java`, plus anything you need to add to the `Game` class.
+See the `handleSellGame` method in `SalesManagerMain.java`, and add anything you need to add to the `Game` class.

 - `sell-bundle [name]`: adds one to the number of copies sold for the `Bundle` with the given name

-Implement this by writing the `handleSellBundle` method in `SalesManager.java`, plus anything you need to add to the `Bundle` class.
+See the `handleSellBundle` method in `SalesManagerMain.java`, plus anything you need to add to the `Bundle` class.

 - `print-game-sales-report [title]`: prints a sales report for the `Game` with the given title.

-Implement this by writing the `handlePrintGameSalesReport` method in `SalesManager.java`, plus anything you need to add to the `Game` class.
+See the `handlePrintGameSalesReport` method in `SalesManagerMain.java`, and add anything you need to add to the `Game` class.

 The report should look like:
 <pre>